Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    This includes schemes for establishing the ingest
    connection, handling disconnects and failures,
-   providing procedures for repeatedly sending and receving the data, and timely resolution of hostnames
+   providing procedures for repeatedly sending and receving the data, and timely resolution of hostnames.

    A second level of interoperability lies